Grief Counseling for Complicated Loss, Guilt, & Emotional Overwhelm

 Consultation

-We’ll start with a brief call to talk through what’s been going on and what you’re looking for.
-This is a no-pressure way for us to see if working together feels like a good fit.
+We’ll start with a 15-minute video consultation to talk openly about what’s been going on and what you want out of therapy.
+This is a low-pressure way for us to see if it feels like the right fit.

 Step 2: